daschwanden/agent-monorepo/README.md

 helm uninstall agent-mono
 ```

-## 5. Use Agent Engine Sessions
+## 5. Use Vertex AI Agent Engine Features

+Google Cloud [Vertex AI Agent Engine](https://cloud.google.com/vertex-ai/generative-ai/docs/agent-engine/overview) offers several interesting features that you can take advantage of even when you are not using it as the runtime for your Agents.

-You can use [Agent Engine Sessions](https://cloud.google.com/vertex-ai/generative-ai/docs/agent-engine/sessions/overview) to maintain the history of interactions between a user and agents.
+- You can use [Agent Engine Sessions](https://cloud.google.com/vertex-ai/generative-ai/docs/agent-engine/sessions/overview) to maintain the history of interactions between a user and agents.
+- Furthermore, [Memory Bank](https://cloud.google.com/vertex-ai/generative-ai/docs/agent-engine/memory-bank/overview) lets you dynamically generate long-term memories based on users' conversations with your agent

-To use this feature you have to create a [Vertext Agent Engine instance](https://cloud.google.com/vertex-ai/generative-ai/docs/agent-engine/sessions/manage-sessions-adk#create-agent-engine).
+To use these features ([and more features](https://cloud.google.com/vertex-ai/generative-ai/docs/agent-engine/overview)) you have to create a [Vertext Agent Engine instance](https://cloud.google.com/vertex-ai/generative-ai/docs/agent-engine/sessions/manage-sessions-adk#create-agent-engine).

-Note that for this feature you will need a [Google Cloud Project](https://console.cloud.google.com/projectselector2/home/dashboard) with [billing enabled](https://cloud.google.com/billing/docs/how-to/verify-billing-enabled#confirm_billing_is_enabled_on_a_project) and the [Vertex AI API](https://console.cloud.google.com/flows/enableapi?apiid=aiplatform.googleapis.com,storage.googleapis.com) enabled.
+Note that for the features you will need a [Google Cloud Project](https://console.cloud.google.com/projectselector2/home/dashboard) with [billing enabled](https://cloud.google.com/billing/docs/how-to/verify-billing-enabled#confirm_billing_is_enabled_on_a_project) and the [Vertex AI API](https://console.cloud.google.com/flows/enableapi?apiid=aiplatform.googleapis.com,storage.googleapis.com) enabled.

-You can run the below commands to do so:
+You can run the below commands to create a Vertex Engine instance:

 ```bash
 gcloud auth login